status-im/nim-chronos/docs/src/tutorials/http_client/chapter2.md

 OK, we have a working app that can check one URI at a time, which is not that much impressive.
 Let's update our project to do what Chronos was made for—concurrency!

-We'll take a somewhat unusual approach and **start with the wrong solution** before revealing the proper way of solving this problem.
-By highlighting the common mistakes, we'll help you avoid them in the future.
+We'll start with a simple serial solution before revealing how to make it concurrent.
+By comparing these approaches, we'll highlight some important concepts in asynchronous programming.

-## Wrong Solution: Naive Loop
+## Serial Requests

-The most obvious to check multiple URIs instead of one would be to just call `check` in a loop:
+The most obvious way to check multiple URIs instead of one would be to just call `check` in a loop:

 ```nim
 import chronos/apps/http/httpclient